cloud-custodian/www.cloudcustodian.io/docs/index.md

 # The Path to a Well Managed Cloud

 Cloud Custodian enables you to manage your cloud resources by filtering, tagging, and then applying actions to them.
-The YAML DSL allows defininition of rules to enable well-managed cloud infrastructure that's both secure and cost optimized.
+The YAML DSL allows definition of rules to enable well-managed cloud infrastructure that's both secure and cost optimized.

 Replace ad-hoc cloud-specific scripts with simpler syntax, and Cloud Custodian will apply those policies to your infrastructure: